eecs582-andlars-hasinha-hejohns/bpfscripts/README.md

 `Attaching X probes...`

 Depending on which script you are running you may see occasional print outs when the scripts is running.
 To end the script and print the results you have to ctrl-c out of the program.
 At this point the script will print out all variables that it has been updating while running.

+# Script Overview
+The following subsections explain what each file/script does.
+## monitor_syscalls
+This script will monitor the number of times each of the following syscalls is made by a specific process: open, read, write, fsync, close, mmap, io_uring_setup, and io_uring_enter.
+Addtionally, it will provide the amount of time that it takes a process to hit the main function.
+For this feature to work, a program must call the `getpid()` upon entry to the `main()` function.
+The final output will resemble to following format:
+`@sys_enter_SYSCALL[process_name]: number_of_times_called`
+`@time_to_main[process_name]: time_in_nanoseconds`